Sabika is a popular home jewelry MLM company that has been around since 2001.

 They even collaborated with Swarovski to create their own signature Sabika Cut for their gemstones.
 If you buy an item featuring The Sabika Cut, you’re buying something that is truly unique to this company.

 Having a unique design is a great way to stand out, but it also means that you’re not going to have the wide appeal that more generic jewelry companies have.
 Not everyone is going to love the signature Sabika style.

-Either way, their jewelry is actually fairly nice for MLM.
+Either way, their jewelry is actually fairly nice compared to some jewelry MLMs (no offense Origami Owl and Stella & Dot).
 But it’s also fairly pricey.
 Gift sets are upwards of $259, rings and earrings are $49 and up, and necklaces are around $159 to $298.